callum/redux-routing/readme.md

 # redux-routing

-Agnostic routing built on top of [redux](https://github.com/rackt/redux).
+Library-agnostic routing built on top of [redux](https://github.com/rackt/redux).
 Keep your router state with the rest of your application state, dispatching actions to update the current route.

 redux-routing can persist state using a hash or the HTML5 History API.